- Updates on Thursday 15 June 2017

 One, about 25-30 and dark skinned, with short black hair, opened the taxi door, before returning to the other men and walking off.

-A project to reintroduce hundreds of water voles in Northumberland is under way.
+A project to reintroduce water voles in Northumberland is under way.

 Retired orthopaedic surgeon Magdy Eskander has been cleared of sexual assault by jury at Teesside Crown Court.

 The 59-year-old was accused of touching a child in intimate areas while examining her at Darlington Memorial Hospital.

 Charges regarding a second girl were dropped during the trial.